salmanps1/H-and-M_Case_Study/README.md

-# H-and-M_Case_Study

-Built an Interactive dashboard with H&M sales data in Excel using slicers.

-Acquired insights on customer acquisition and customer buying habits with respect to their age.
+# H & M Case Study

+Conducted a case study of H&M sales data using Excel to understand trends in customer acquisition and shopping preferences over time.